GENEA

 Generation and Evaluation of Non-verbal Behaviour for Embodied Agents

-Official ACM Multimedia 2025 Workshop – October 27 or 28, 2025 (in person)
+Official ACM Multimedia 2025 Workshop – October 28, 2025 (in person)

 The GENEA (Generation and Evaluation of Non-verbal Behaviour for Embodied Agents) Workshop 2025 aims to bring together researchers from diverse disciplines working on different aspects of non-verbal behaviour generation, facilitating discussions on advancing both generation techniques and evaluation methodologies.
 We invite contributions from fields such as human-computer interaction, machine learning, multimedia, robotics, computer graphics, and social sciences.
 This is the sixth installment of the GENEA Workshop, for more information about the 2024 installment, please go here.